JasperFx/lamar/docs/guide/ioc/registration/policies.md

 public interface IFamilyPolicy : ILamarPolicy
 {
     /// <summary>
-    ///     Allows you to create missing registrations for an unknown service Type    ///     at runtime.
+    ///     Allows you to create missing registrations for an unknown service type
+    ///     at runtime.
     ///     Return null if this policy does not apply to the given type
     /// </summary>
     ServiceFamily Build(Type type, ServiceGraph serviceGraph);